Naanum Oru Thozhilali

-Naanum Oru Thozhilali is a 1986 Indian Tamil-language masala film directed and produced by C. V. Sridhar.
+Naanum Oru Thozhilali is a 1986 Indian Tamil-language masala film written, directed and produced by C. V. Sridhar.
 The film stars Kamal Haasan and Ambika, while Jaishankar, V. S. Raghavan and Devika play supporting roles.
 The film was also simultaneously shot in Telugu as Andarikante Ghanudu.
 Murali Mohan plays supporting role in Telugu version.
 The Tamil version was released on 1 May 1986.
-The film performed poorly and was a box office failure.
+The film was a box office failure.

 Plot

 Bharath returns to India from his studies abroad after his father Yoganand dies in a car accident.
 The family's factory is run by the father and son team of Rammohan and Sundar.
 They loot from the factory and treat the workers poorly.
 Kumar works at the factory and often clashes with Rammohan and Sundar.
 The duo accused Kumar's older brother of running away with stolen company cash but Kumar does not believe this.
 He is also suspicious of Yoganand's death and is trying to investigate.

-Bharath falls in love with factory worker Meena, soon after his arrival in India.
+Soon after his arrival in India, Bharath falls in love with factory worker Meena.
 He also quickly realises that something is amiss with the factory and his father's accident.
 With the help of Meena, he poses as factory worker Raju to investigate matters.
 He soon learns that Kumar is an ally and the two work together to get to the bottom of the mystery.